What is estrogen dominance?

-Besides mental emotional stress, physical factors like overexertion of the body, chronic infections, environmental toxins, high blood sugar/high insulin, chronic inflammation, and chronic health conditions can also be seen as a stressor to the body.
+Besides mental and emotional stress, physical factors like overexertion of the body, chronic infections, environmental toxins, high blood sugar/high insulin, chronic inflammation, and chronic health conditions can also be seen as a stressor to the body.
 Progesterone shunt can therefore happen with these conditions as well.

 Estrogen dominance in men

 Just like women, estrogen dominance can also occur in men.
 Men can also have excess amounts of estrogen and insufficient amounts of progesterone, with the same causes.
 Also, since testosterone is made from progesterone, when the progesterone level declines, the testosterone level can also fall.
 Estrogen dominance in men often presents with high/high normal estrogen, low/low normal progesterone, and low/low normal testosterone.